-Linear regression means fitting a straight line to data a set of points (x,y).
+Linear regression means fitting linear parameters to a set of data points (x,y). x and y may be vectors.
 You may consider this as the simplest case of Machine Learning (see Module 3).
-A line is described as y = ax + b
+Example, a line is described by y = ax + b

-Thus two parameters a (slope) and b (intersection with y axis) are fitted.
+Thus two parameters a (slope) and b (intersection with y axis) can be fitted to (x,y).

 There are different fitting methods, mostly least squares or maximum likelihood are used.
-See the lecture for some introduction to these two methods.